 The data and control interface gives you access to all the features in the RF Transceiver.
-Compared to the standalone nRF24L01+ chip, SFR registers are used instead of port pins, so that the SFR RCON bits rfcsn, rfce and rfcken control the CSN, CE and CKEN pins of the standalone component.
+Compared to the standalone component SFR registers are used instead of port pins.
+Otherwise the interface is identical to the standalone nRF24L01 chip.

 6.5.1 SFR registers